gabrielstar/artifacts_certification/readme.md

 At this stage whenever an artifact gets deployed to Artifactory a Hook API call will be sent to Jenkins to notify it of an event.
 Now it is time for Jenkins pipeline.

+* First, create new Pipeline job from [DAICertificationTestforMLOPS.Jenkinsfile](pipelines/DAICertificationTestforMLOPS.Jenkinsfile) with a name of
+"DAI Artifact Certification Test for MLOPS"
+* Second, create new Pipeline job from [CertificationJob.Jenkinsfile](pipelines/CertificationJob.Jenkinsfile) with a name of "Pipeline Certification-Job"

+Now, deploy an artifact to Arty with [test_deploy.sh](testing/test_deploy.sh).
+You should see Arty notyfying Jenkins and on successful jobs, artifact properties will be updated.